Nova Scotia Skills Competitions

 - Protests will only be considered if made within 20 minutes of the conclusion of the contest.

 - It is encouraged that the competitor discusses the informal protest with the Provincial Technical Committee Chair as soon as possible during the contest, so a resolution can be determined.
 Through discussion, the competitor and Provincial Technical Committee Chair will work to determine a resolution to the situation;

 - If a resolution cannot be found to suit both parties, the Provincial Technical Committee Chair must notify Skills Canada – Nova Scotia’s Executive Director or Competition Coordinator who will bring the issue to the attention of the Conflict Resolution Committee.

-Skills Canada – Nova Scotia reserves the right to cancel a contest area, if necessary (IE: low enrollment).
-A full refund will be granted to those registered at the time of cancellation.
+Skills Canada – Nova Scotia reserves the right to cancel a contest area, if necessary.

 In the event of low enrolment Skills Canada – Nova Scotia may administer a skills test and determine if a competitor may represent the province at the Skills Canada National Competition.